 In other animals, toxicity is most consistently related to the cardiopulmonary system, with signs including shortness of breath and cardiac dysfunction.
 In 1995, the toxin responsible was identified as persin.

 Persin is concentrated in the leaves and bark of the avocado tree, though it is also present in the seed and skin, from which small quantities may leach into the fruit.
 There are differences in the level of persin, and the level of toxicity, in different avocado varieties.
-Though avocado skins and seeds are known to contain persin, and contamination of the fruit is also possible, there is no evidence for toxicity in cats fed avocado to date.
+Since avocado skins and seeds are known to contain persin, and contamination of the fruit is also possible, avocados are classified as mildly toxic to cats, according to Pet Poison Helpline.

 If your cat enjoys avocado, feeding small pieces (no more than 15g) of ripe fruit is unlikely to be harmful.
 But that being said, no real serving of avocado to cats can be safely advised.
 Considering that avocado contains a known toxin, it is not recommended to intentionally feed avocado to cats.
 Just as there is a lack of data regarding toxic effects, there is similarly no data to demonstrate a safe intake level for cats.